Bhagya-vishwakarma-29/TimeTable/README.md

 ### 1. Overview

 The Time-table Automation System is a command-line Python application designed to automate the scheduling of courses for academic sessions at a university.
 It processes course data, assigns rooms, schedules lectures, tutorials, and labs while avoiding conflicts (e.g., professor and room conflicts), and accounts for break times (morning and lunch breaks).
-The system generates timetables for each department-semester combination and outputs them to an Excel file (`timetables.xlsx`).
-It also identifies and attempts to schedule unscheduled courses, saving any remaining unscheduled courses to `unscheduled_courses.xlsx`.
+The system generates timetables for each department-semester combination and outputs them to an Excel file (`timetable_all_departments.xlsx`).
+It also identifies and reports unscheduled courses in `unscheduled_courses.xlsx` and generates faculty schedules in `all_faculty_timetables.xlsx`.

 This manual provides instructions for downloading, setting up, and using the system, along with usage scenarios, requirements satisfied, future work, and FAQs.